danielBingham/danielbingham/README.md

 - Database: PostgreSQL
 - Infrastructure: AWS, Redis, Terraform, Kubernetes, Github Actions

-Communities is an open source social media platform focused on helping people find and build community, both on and off the web.
+Communities is an open source, non-profit social media platform focused on helping people find and build community, both on and off the web.
+If it gains traction, it will be incorporated as a multi-stakeholder cooperative governed by its workers and users in collaboration.
 It is currently under active development.

 ### Peer Review / JournalHub